 Sunnyside is the unrecognized star of western Queens.
-A small, middle-class neighborhood, Sunnyside has a homogeneous urban look with many six-story buildings.
+A small, middle-class neighborhood, rich with access to transportation and interesting restaurants, Sunnyside has an urban look with many six-story buildings.
 One section, Sunnyside Gardens, has a more suburban feel.
-Also it's rich with transportation and restaurants.
+The neighborhood's zip code is 11104.

-So close to Manhattan and the Empire State Building that you can pinch it, Sunnyside is 15 minutes from Midtown by the #7 subway.
+Very close to Manhattan and the Empire State Building, Sunnyside is 15 minutes from Midtown by the #7 subway.
 It rides high above multi-lane Queens Boulevard, which splits the neighborhood in half.

 Neighborhood Boundaries and Main Streets

 To Sunnyside's south, the Long Island Expressway is the border with Blissville.
 To the west, the huge Sunnyside Rail Yards separate the neighborhood from Long Island City and Astoria.

 To the east there's New Cavalry Cemetery and, roughly along 50th Avenue, Woodside, which is more a partner than a neighbor.